DylanLeveille/C2KA-GUI/README.md

 ● A backup copy of the agent specification can be found in the agent_text_backup folder in the main program's folder (next to the executable) in case the user forgets to save the file.

+## Dependency graph

+The graph can be found in the documentation foder.
+It is important to note that the Tkinter module was left out due to virtually all of the functions being dependent on that module.

 ## Built With

 * [Python](https://www.python.org/) - The programming language used.